ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 This document lists all vulnerabilities that are present in DIBA, including required preparations, the goals that should be achieved to demonstrate successful exploitation, and some helpful hints.

+Different attackers, local, adb etc...

 ### General issues

-Only Level 1 works right now.
-With Burp, no level works.

 Metasettings: Use LEVEL 1 etc, not LEVEL_1

 Use "Certificate Ckeck Security" instead of "Security of Certificate Check"

-Ping Server does not do anything

 Courier Font in Buttons still looks a bit strange